 In addition, broccoli has been named the most potent fruit or vegetable in terms of boosting brain function and staving off Alzheimer’s disease (also effective, but less so, are apples, potatoes, oranges, and radishes).
 Perhaps most ‘super’ of all are its powers against cancer.
 Rich in several compounds that help to prevent and battle cancer, research has shown that eating broccoli lowers the risk of tumors in many parts of the body.

 Broccoli has also been found to reduce the risk of cataracts and birth defects.
-And all this comes with hardly any calories – just 25-30 per cupful.
+And all this comes with hardly any calories – just 25-30 per cup.
 It can be eaten raw or cooked; to preserve all the beneficial nutrients, steam it, add to a stir-fry or microwave it with a little water.

 Blueberries are extremely dense in protective antioxidants such as vitamins C and E – a handful of blueberries (100 grams/ 4oz) provides the same amount of antioxidants as five portions of other fruits and vegetables.
-Regular consumption has been shown to support good health in all kinds of ways, including guarding against cancer, neurological disease, cystitis, and heart problems.
+Regular consumption has been shown to support good health in many ways, including guarding against cancer, neurological diseases, cystitis, and heart problems.

 You can use olive oil in cooking, of course, but to get the full health benefits, go for unrefined or virgin varieties and use them in unheated applications.
 Try drizzling extra virgin olive oil onto salads or prepared vegetables, blend it together with chickpeas or beans to make your own hummus or dips, or simply use it in place of butter on fresh bread.